open-amt-cloud-toolkit/docs/docs/Microservices/RPS/securityRPS.md

 RPS fetches the password from Vault and will use it when it is needed to decrypt a provisioning certificate.

 ### 5 Device configuration information sent to Intel® AMT device
 This data is a set of information that Intel® AMT firmware will use to establish trust and then activate the Intel® AMT device.
 Contained in this information is the hashed remote admin password and the MEBX password.
 It is important to protect this set of information while it is being used by RPS and while in transit to the Intel® AMT device.
 Ensuring that a secure (TLS encrypted) WebSocket connection is used when RPS is communicating with the client device will protect this data while in transit.
-This set of information uses nonces to prevent replay of this data.
+This set of information utilizes nonces to prevent replay of this data.

+### 6 MPS CIRA Login Credentials
+In order for an Intel&reg; AMT device to connect to the MPS over a CIRA connection, it needs to provide the correct login credentials for MPS.
+These credentials are specified as part of the AMT Profile created in RPS.
+When a device is configured by RPS, the MPS CIRA credentials will be sent to MPS using the Devices POST API call where MPS will store the credentials.
+These credentials are verfied by the MPS when the CIRA connection is established.

 ---
 ## Best Known Security Methods

 ### 1 Enable TLS on network connections
-There are two potential places where TLS should be enable to protect the security assets:
+There are two potential places where TLS could be enable to protect the security assets:
-* WebSocket connection between RPS and Intel® AMT client
+* WebSocket connection between RPS and Intel® AMT client (recommended)
-* Database connection between RPS and Vault
+* Connection between RPS and Vault - If communication between RPS and Vault is outside a secure container environment (not recommended deployment, see item 2 below)

-Encrypting these communication transports will help prevent network based attacks attempting to discover the Remote Admin Password and MEBX Password for the Intel® AMT device.
-It is recommended that the most modern version of TLS be used to protect these connections.
+Securing these communication routes will help prevent security assets being exposed through network based attacks intercepting messages between components.
+It is recommended that the most modern version of TLS be used when encrypting communication.

 ### 2 Secure and isolate execution environment
-RPS holds the described security assets in memory during execution.
-In order to protect these assets while in memory of RPS, it is recommended that RPS be run in a secure execution environment such as a dedicated VM or container.
-Deploying into a hardened execution environment eases the burden of individually securing this data while in use.
+RPS holds several of the described security assets in memory during execution.
+In order to protect these assets while in the memory of RPS, it is recommended that RPS be run in a secure execution environment such as a dedicated container.
+Deploying into a secure conatiner environment eases the burden of individually securing the assets while in memory or in transit between Open AMT Cloud Toolkit services.
+Running MPS, RPS, API Gateway, MPS Router, Vault, and Database all within the same secure container instance will help ensure that the communication between these services remains secure.

 ### 3 Utilize a Hashicorp Vault implementation to store security assets
 Utilizing Hashicorp Vault to store security assets either created by or used by RPS will greatly increase the security of these assets.
 Not only does Vault encrypt the data at rest, but it also manages access to the data itself.
 As the Vault owner, you decide who gets access to the security assets stored there, not RPS.